Are you a Chronicle Lover? Berlin Awaits You

 Berlin Cathedral (Berliner Dom)

-from the name itself it has never been a cathedral since it has never the seat of a bishop however it’s definitely a crowd pullers.
+from the name itself it has never been a cathedral since it has never the seat of a bishop however it’s definitely a crowd puller.

-I haven’t personally entered the Cathedral since we arrived there a little bit late but I have gathered some info of the 90 minute tour if you’re interested.
+I haven’t personally entered the Cathedral since we arrived there a bit late but I have gathered some info on the 90-minute tour if you’re interested.

-It offers to see the ministry church and it impressive cupola, different chapels, the imperial staircase, Hohennzollern crypt (100 coffins) and its Museum and an access to the top of the dome.
+It offers to see the ministry church and it impressive cupola, different chapels, the imperial staircase, Hohenzollern crypt (100 coffins) and its Museum and an access to the top of the dome.

 Entrance fee is 7 euros/person opening and closing hours are from 9:00 am to 8:00 pm from October 1st to March 31st closing time is 7:00 pm.
-Admission is 1 hour prior to the closing time.
+Admission is 1 hour before the closing time.